Introduction

-I am a professional in the Information and Communications Technology (ICT) sector, with experience across different institutions, roles and areas of work.
-My background is broad, ranging from business strategy consultancy and solution architecture to project management.
-My research focuses primarily on technology security, with a particular interest in steganography — the art and science of information hiding (non-ciphered secret communication).
-I explore its real-world applications through a multidisciplinary lens, integrating a wide range of techniques, technologies, and areas of expertise.
+My research focuses on technology security, with a particular interest in steganography ... the art and science of information hiding (non-encrypted secret communication).
+I explore real-world applications through a multidisciplinary lens, connecting methods from security engineering, data science, and modern AI systems to integrate a wide range of techniques, technologies, and areas of expertise.

 Work Experience